PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Michelle Boersema, Doctor of Nursing (candidate), University of Toronto
+Michelle Boersema, RN, BScN, MEd, DN (candidate), University of Toronto

-Non-Presenting Authors: Dr. Robyn Stremler, University of Toronto; Dr. Kristin Cleverley, University of Toronto; Dr. Katerina Maximova, University of Toronto
+Non-Presenting Authors: Dr. Robyn Stremler, RN, PhD, FAAN, FAASM, University of Toronto; Dr. Kristin Cleverley, RN, PhD, CPMHN(C), University of Toronto; Dr. Katerina Maximova, MA, PhD, University of Toronto

 Description: This research presentation will describe a current Doctor of Nursing project within the Faculty of Nursing at the University of Toronto.
 Through this session participants will learn about current structures, practices and mechanisms that currently being employed by Public Health Units (PHUs) within Ontario to facilitate partnership and collaboration with school boards, in pursuit of healthy schools.
 In addition to this participants will also learn about PHU identified facilitators and barriers to collaboration, and explore possible opportunities to enhance collaborative efforts.